onmax/ninja/content/blog/no-me-crecen-las-piernas.md

 subtitle: Esta alternativa lo cambia todo
 url: https://pau.ninja/no-me-crecen-las-piernas
 slug: no-me-crecen-las-piernas
-categories:
+categories: []
 image: persona-con-piernas-que-no-le-crecen.jpeg
 imageUrl: https://pau.ninja/wp-content/uploads/2024/08/persona-con-piernas-que-no-le-crecen.jpeg
 publishedAt: 2024-08-15T07:43:43.000Z
 modifiedAt: 2024-10-28T15:06:50.000Z
-scrappedAt: 2024-11-04T11:10:23.958Z
+scrappedAt: 2024-11-05T04:26:06.099Z
-audioLink: undefined
+bibliography:
-bibliography: Smith, 2018.
+  - Smith, 2018.
 The impact of lower body strength on injury prevention in athletes.
 Journal of Sports Science, 36(7), 1012-1020
-Snarr, R. L., & Esco, M. R. (2014).
+  - Snarr, R. L., & Esco, M. R. (2014).
 Muscle activation strategies for different lower-body exercises.
 Journal of Strength and Conditioning Research, 28(4), 1046-1054
-Crewther, 2011.
+  - Crewther, 2011.
 Hormonal responses to free weights and machine weights resistance exercise.
 European Journal of Applied Physiology, 112(4), 1653-1660
-Kraemer, W. J., & Ratamess, N. A. (2005).
+  - Kraemer, W. J., & Ratamess, N. A. (2005).
 Hormonal responses and adaptations to resistance exercise and training.
 Sports Medicine, 35(4), 339-361
-West, D. W. D., & Phillips, S. M. (2012).
+  - "West, D. W. D., & Phillips, S. M. (2012).
 Anabolic processes in human skeletal muscle: restoring the identities of growth hormone and testosterone.
-The Physician and Sportsmedicine, 40(4), 13-21
+The Physician and Sportsmedicine, 40(4), 13-21"
-Kraemer, 2006.
+  - "Kraemer, 2006.
 Resistance training and the endocrine system: four decades of progress.
-Journal of Strength and Conditioning Research, 20(4), 830-840
+Journal of Strength and Conditioning Research, 20(4), 830-840"
-Melby, 1993.
+  - Melby, 1993.
 Effect of acute resistance exercise on postexercise energy expenditure and resting metabolic rate.
 Journal of Applied Physiology, 75(4), 1847-1853
-Fisher, J. P., & Young, C. N. (2019).
+  - Fisher, J. P., & Young, C. N. (2019).
 The role of exercise in the regulation of arterial blood pressure.
 Journal of Physiology, 597(3), 1033-1041
-MacDonald, J. R., et al. (2000).
+  - MacDonald, J. R., et al. (2000).
 Post exercise hypotension is sustained during subsequent bouts of mild exercise and simulated activities of daily living.
 Journal of Human Hypertension, 14(8), 519-523
-Thompson, 2012.
+  - "Thompson, 2012.
 Exercise and physical activity in the prevention and treatment of atherosclerotic cardiovascular disease: a statement from the Council on Clinical Cardiology (Subcommittee on Exercise, Rehabilitation, and Prevention) and the Council on Nutrition, Physical Activity, and Metabolism (Subcommittee on Physical Activity).
-Circulation, 107(24), 3109-3116
+Circulation, 107(24), 3109-3116"
-Neto, 2017.
+  - Neto, 2017.
 Lower limb muscle imbalance as a predictor of noncontact injury in male professional soccer players.
 American Journal of Sports Medicine, 45(4), 783-790
-McCurdy, 2010.
+  - McCurdy, 2010.
 Comparison of lower extremity EMG between the 2-leg squat and modified single-leg squat in female athletes.
 Journal of Sport Rehabilitation, 19(1), 57-70
-Schoenfeld, 2019.
+  - Schoenfeld, 2019.
 Effects of different volume-equated resistance training loading strategies on muscular adaptations in well-trained men.
 Journal of Strength and Conditioning Research, 33(10), 1-11
-Schoenfeld, 2016.
+  - Schoenfeld, 2016.
 The mechanisms of muscle hypertrophy and their application to resistance training.
 Journal of Strength and Conditioning Research, 30(4), 1052-1067
-Wernbom, 2007.
+  - Wernbom, 2007.
 The influence of frequency, intensity, volume and mode of strength training on whole muscle cross-sectional area in humans.
 Sports Medicine, 37(3), 225-264
-Hedayatpour, 2010.
+  - "Hedayatpour, 2010.
 Time-frequency analysis of surface EMG signals: A wavelet-based approach for studying muscle fatigue during dynamic contractions.
-Journal of Electromyography and Kinesiology, 20(2), 289-298
+Journal of Electromyography and Kinesiology, 20(2), 289-298"

 ---

 ¿De verdad que si secuestraran a tu familia y te dijeran que no los volverás a ver a menos que hagas crecer tus piernas, no serías capaz de conseguirlo?